Jay Bouwmeester

-Jay Daniel Bouwmeester (born September 27, 1983) is a Canadian former professional ice hockey defenceman.
-He played seventeen seasons in the National Hockey League (NHL) for the Florida Panthers, Calgary Flames and St. Louis Blues.
-He was a first round selection, third overall, of the Panthers at the 2002 NHL Entry Draft.
+Jay Daniel Bouwmeester (born September 27, 1983) is a Canadian former professional ice hockey player.
+A defenceman, he played seventeen seasons in the National Hockey League (NHL) for the Florida Panthers, Calgary Flames and St. Louis Blues.
+He was a first round selection, third overall, of the Panthers at the 2002 NHL entry draft.
 He was named to the NHL All-Rookie Team in 2003 and played seven seasons in the Panthers organization before being traded to the Calgary Flames in 2009, with which he played four seasons.
 Bouwmeester was then traded to the Blues in 2013.
 He held one of the longest iron man streaks in NHL history as he appeared in 737 consecutive regular season games between 2004 and 2014.

 He played in the 2007 and 2009 NHL All-Star Games.
 Bouwmeester won the Stanley Cup as a member of the Blues in 2019, becoming the twenty-ninth member of the Triple Gold Club.

 Internationally, Bouwmeester has represented Canada numerous times.
 He appeared in three consecutive World Junior Championships between 2000 and 2002, winning a silver and two bronze medals.
 He made his debut with the senior national team in 2003, winning the first of two consecutive World Championship titles.
 Bouwmeester was a member of the 2004 World Cup of Hockey championship team and won a gold medal with Canada at the 2014 Winter Olympics.